maniacs-oss/snackis/snabel.md

 ```

 ### Status
-Snabel still has quite some way to go before claiming general purpose; it's evolution is currently mostly driven by my own needs and interests.
+Snabel still has quite some way to go before claiming general purpose; it's evolution is still mostly driven by my own needs and interests.
 I have yet to do any serious comparisons, or optimization; but its more than fast enough for scripting.

 ### Dependencies
 Snabel requires a ```C++1z```-capable compiler and standard library to build, and defaults to using clang with ```libc++```.
 This unfortunately still often means downloading and manually installing [clang](http://releases.llvm.org/download.html#4.0.0) to even run Snabel, but will improve over time.
 Snabel further depends on ```libpthread```, ```libsodium``` and ```libuuid```.